-Aircraft must not be washed on the apron unless otherwise approved by the Airfield Manager.
+Aircraft must not be cleaned on the apron unless otherwise approved by the Head of Airfield.

-Aircraft must not be serviced on taxiway standoff parking unless otherwise approved by the Airfield Manager.
+Aircraft must not be serviced on taxiway standoff parking unless otherwise approved by the Head of Airfield.

-4.2.1.7 Aircraft De-Icing
+Aircraft De-Icing

 When de-icing aircraft Airside Users must follow the de-icing procedures outlined in the Melbourne Airport Operational Safety Policy - De-icing of Aircraft.